F23-144-D/video-dataset-preprocess/Software Instructions.md

 next we apply ROI techiniques on it we apply a pretrained yolo model to detect people in the dataset and draw the bounding boxes

-# Merging all videos list
+# Step 5: Merging all videos list

 ```
 4. dataloaders/merging_all_videos-Final.py                      ['Dataset/ucfTrainTestlist/all_videos.txt']